Mount Stuart

 Mount Stuart is a mountain in the Cascade Range, in the U.S. state of Washington.
-It is the second highest non-volcanic peak in the state, after Bonanza Peak and seventh-highest overall.
+It is the second highest non-volcanic peak in the state, after Bonanza Peak and sixth-highest overall.
 Mount Stuart is the highest peak in the Stuart Range, and it is located in the central part of the Washington Cascades, south of Stevens Pass and east of Snoqualmie Pass in the Alpine Lakes Wilderness.

 Name

 Mount Stuart was given its name by George B. McClellan in September 1853 in honor of his oldest and best friend, "the late Capt.
 Jas.
 [Jimmie] Stuart of the Rifles—a gallant soldier & accomplished gentleman."
 Stuart had died of an arrow wound on June 18, 1851, following a skirmish with Native Americans at the base of the Siskiyou Mountains in southwest Oregon.